linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 b.
 3 years?
 c.
 10 years?

-20. City Street Fund has a portfolio of  $450 million and liabilities of$ 10 million.
+20. City Street Fund has a portfolio of  \$450 million and liabilities of\$ 10 million.

 $a$ .
 If 44 million shares are outstanding, what is net asset value?
 $b$ .
 If a large investor redeems 1 million shares, what happens to the (i) portfolio value, (ii) shares outstanding, and (iii) NAV?